ennui93/ennui/README.md

 See https://wiki.gentoo.org/wiki/Project:Hardened_musl for more information.

+## History
+- All commits prior to this date were audited and GPG signed on 2021-06-26.
-The previous state of this overlay may be found at https://github.com/ennui93/ennui-20210626
+- The previous state of this overlay may be found at https://github.com/ennui93/ennui-20210626